JChafin87/ReleaseTracker/README.md

 ---
 ###EventDate
 ---

-Stores the date of the event's release.
+This is a user defined class that holds all of the information for a specific release event date.

 ####Constructor